 An entity may only transport Marijuana Products when such transportation is not already authorized under a Marijuana Establishment license if it is licensed as a Marijuana Transporter:

 Third-party Transporter.
-An entity formerly registered or currently licensed to do business in Massachusetts that does not hold another Marijuana Establishment license pursuant to 935 CMR 500.050 and is not formerly registered or currently licensed as an MTC pursuant to 935 CMR 501.000: Medical Use of Marijuana.
+An entity formerly registered or currently licensed to do business in Massachusetts that does not hold another Marijuana Establishment license pursuant to 935 CMR 500.050: Marijuana Establishments and is not formerly registered or currently licensed as an MTC pursuant to 935 CMR 501.000: Medical Use of Marijuana.
 A Third-party Transporter is permitted to transport Marijuana and Marijuana Products between Marijuana Establishments and between MTCs.

 Existing Licensee Transporter.
 A Marijuana Establishment that wishes to contract with other Marijuana Establishments to transport their Marijuana Products to other Marijuana Establishments.

-All Marijuana Transporter, their agents and employees, who contract with a Marijuana Establishment to transport Marijuana Products must comply with St. 2016, c.
-334, as amended by St. 2017, c.
-55, and 935 CMR 500.000.
+All Marijuana Transporter, their agents and employees, who contract with a Marijuana Establishment to transport Marijuana Products shall comply with G.L. c.
+94G, and 935 CMR 500.000: Adult Use of Marijuana.

 Marijuana Transporters will be allowed to warehouse Marijuana Products in a form and manner determined by the Commission.

-Delivery-only Licensee.
+Delivery Licensee.

-A Delivery-only Licensee may deliver Marijuana or Marijuana Products directly to Consumers from a Marijuana Retailer or MTC with which the Delivery-Only Licensee has a Delivery Agreement.
-A Delivery-only Licensee shall not have a retail location accessible to the public.
+A Delivery Licensee may deliver Marijuana or Marijuana Products directly to Consumers from a Marijuana Retailer or MTC with which the Delivery Licensee has a Delivery Agreement.
+A Delivery Licensee may be an Owner of or have a controlling interest in a Cultivation, Product Manufacturing, Social Consumption Establishment, Research, Retail or Transportation license.

-A Delivery-only Licensees shall be limited on an exclusive basis to businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants or Social Equity Program Participants for a period of 24 months from the date the first Delivery-only Licensee receives a notice to commence operations, provided, however, that the Commission may vote to decide to extend that period following a determination that the goal of the exclusivity period to promote and encourage full participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law has not been met.
+Delivery Licenses shall be limited on an exclusive basis to businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants or Social Equity Program Participants for a period of 24 months from the date the first Delivery Licensee receives a notice to commence operations, provided, however, that the Commission may vote to decide to extend that period following a determination that the goal of the exclusivity period to promote and encourage full participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law has not been met; and the Commission may vote to expand eligibility for a Delivery License during the exclusivity period pursuant to 935 CMR 500.050(10)(b)4.

 The Commission shall develop criteria for evaluating whether the goals of the exclusivity period are met, which shall include, but not be limited to: